Marc Miller (politician)

-Early life and career
+Early life and education

-The son of a Nova Scotian father and an anglophone Montrealer mother, Miller attended Collège Jean-de-Brébeuf in the 1980s at the same time as Justin Trudeau, and has been described variously as "a boyhood friend of Mr. Trudeau" and "one of [Trudeau's] oldest friends."
+An anglophone Montrealer, Miller is the son of Pamela (Gales) and Carman Miller, a military historian and Dean of Arts at McGill.
+He attended Collège Jean-de-Brébeuf in the 1980s at the same time as Justin Trudeau, and has been described variously as "a boyhood friend of Mr. Trudeau" and "one of Trudeau's oldest friends."
 Miller earned bachelor's and master's degrees in political science from the Université de Montréal.

 Miller graduated from McGill University Faculty of Law in 2001 with common and civil law degrees.
-Prior to his election was a practising lawyer with Stikeman Elliott.
-Miller also previously served in the Canadian Army Primary Reserve as an infantry commander.
+Before his election, Miller practised law at Stikeman Elliott.
+Miller also previously served in the Canadian Army Primary Reserve as an infantry officer.

 Federal politics

 Miller helped organize Trudeau's first run for office in Papineau in 2007.
 He was an advisor and the fundraising director for Trudeau's successful run at the 2013 Liberal Party leadership election.

+42nd Canadian Parliament

-Miller was elected to represent the riding of Ville-Marie—Le Sud-Ouest—Île-des-Sœurs in the House of Commons in the 2015 federal election.
+Miller was elected in the 2015 federal election to represent the riding of Ville-Marie—Le Sud-Ouest—Île-des-Sœurs in the 42nd Canadian Parliament.
 After the election, he served as the chair of the Quebec Liberal Caucus of MPs.